 - ovarian ablation or suppression

-Hormone treatment may affect a woman's future fertility.
+Hormone treatment may affect fertility.

-- avoiding excess alcohol consumption
+- avoiding excessive alcohol consumption

 - getting enough exercise